ylecuyer/survey-gizmo-ruby/README.md

 ## Missing Features

+* It would be nice to implement enumerable on the Question and (especially) Response objects so people don't have to implement their own paging
-There are several API objects that are available and not included in this gem.
-It is also missing OAuth authentication ability.
-Also, the error notification isn't intuitive.
-It'd be great if someone could help tackle those!
+* There are several API objects that are available and not included in this gem.
+* It is also missing OAuth authentication ability.

 # Copyright